si3792/drf-angular-user-system/README.md

 It is meant to be used as a backbone for any DRF + Angular project requiring user authentication, including social authentication.

+## Structure

+### Client

+Client is provided as an NPM package.
+Its dependencies are:

+* Angular
+* Bootstrap

+### Server

+The main functionality is provided by the Django app `usersystem`.

+Server requirements include:

+* Django
+* Django Rest Framework

+You can install the requirements from `requirements.txt` (Preferably using `virtualenv`)

 ## License

 Copyright 2016  Simo Iliev